Arrival and Departure

+In a December 1943 review, George Orwell wrote, "As a novel this book does not succeed....
+But as an allegory it does succeed" and "is also notable for what must be one of the most shocking descriptions of Nazi terrorism that have ever been written".
+Yet in 1944 Orwell concluded that "Arrival and Departure is not a satisfactory book.
+The pretence that it is a novel is very thin; in effect it is a tract purporting to show that revolutionary creeds are rationalisations of neurotic impulses".

+In a November 1943 review, Saul Bellow wrote that Arrival and Departure "raises the following questions: When we have succeeded in understanding what it is in the growth of our minds, our early histories, that drives us to serve causes, is it then proper for us to abandon those causes?
+What if it is proved to us that our hunger for justice is a sign of neurosis, are we absolved from our responsibility for justice?
+Is it a sign of health to seek satisfaction for one's self and of morbidity to recognize and obligation to ethical values?"

 Plot

 Written during the middle of World War II, Arrival and Departure reflects Koestler's own plight as a Hungarian refugee.
-Like Koestler, the main character is a former member of the Communist party.
+Like Koestler, the main character, Peter Slavek, is a former member of the Communist party.
 He escapes to "Neutralia," a neutral country based on Portugal, where Koestler himself had gone, and flees from there.
 (Harold Rosenberg wrote in a book review in Partisan Review that "there ought to be a law against such place-names.")
-Reflecting Koestler's later life relationship with science, and particularly his disagreement with various movements within psychiatry, the main character emerges from treatment psychically neutered, and the critical question of the novel is how much of his later trauma and political activity is due to a small incident in his childhood.
+Reflecting Koestler's later relationship with science and particularly his disagreement with various movements within psychiatry, the main character emerges from treatment psychically neutered, and the critical question of the novel is how much of his later trauma and political activity is due to a small incident in his childhood.